uilianries/imgui/Bindings.md

 ## Language Bindings

+Note: The [cimgui](https://github.com/cimgui/cimgui) project is designed to output metadata (see generator/output/ folder) which can be used to automatically generate bindings.

-_NB: those bindings may be more or less maintained, more or less close to the spirit of original API.
+Note: those bindings may be more or less maintained, more or less close to the spirit of original API.
 People who create language bindings sometimes haven't used the C++ API themselves.
 ImGui was designed for C++ and some of the subtleties may be lost in translation with other languages.
 If your language supports it, I would suggest replicating the function overloading and default parameters used in the original, else the API may be harder to use.
-In doubt, always check the original C++ version first!_
+In doubt, always check the original C++ version first!

+Now on to the list...

 | Language | Project |
 |------------|---|